 The Census date at CSULB is the last day in which students are able to add and drop classes.
 The census ends about the fifth week of each semester.
 This is a crucial time for the Office of Financial Aid because they must review student enrollment status to see if financial aid packages must be adjusted based on students un-enrolling from classes.

 It is important to have a common understanding of what types of scholarships are available at CSULB.

 On-campus scholarships are defined as those that are established within CSULB departments or centers.
 The funds for these scholarships are maintained in Foundation accounts, but are administered by academic departments, centers, etc.

 Off-campus scholarships are defined as scholarships that are established outside of CSULB.
-Foundations, organizations, and businesses administer these scholarships and are encouraged to send checks to the Bursar's Office at CSU-Long Beach, 1250 Bellflower Blvd., Long Beach, CA 90840 for disbursement to students.
+Foundations, organizations, and businesses administer these scholarships and are encouraged to send checks to Student Financial Services at CSU-Long Beach, 1250 Bellflower Blvd., Long Beach, CA 90840 for disbursement to students.